MIGHTEE-HI: The direct detection of neutral hydrogen in galaxies at $z>0.25$: The search for H i galaxies

-The H{\sc i} masses for these 11 galaxies were determined by summing the spectrum across the estimated spectral extent of the H{\sc i} emission line and we use the noise extracted from the $\sim 500$ independent voxels to determine the 1$\sigma$ uncertainty on the H{\sc i} mass.
-The spectra for the final high-confidence (SNR $>4$) sample are presented in Figure~\ref{fig:M0Spec}, alongside the moment-0 maps spanning $80 \times 80$~arcsec$^{2}$ integrated over the emission line (shown in blue in Figure~\ref{fig:M0Spec}.
+The H{\sc i} masses for these 11 galaxies were determined by summing the spectrum across the estimated spectral extent of the H{\sc i} emission line using Equation~45 in \cite{Meyer2017}, under the assumption of the line being optically thin.
+We use the noise extracted from the $\sim 500$ independent voxels to determine the 1$\sigma$ uncertainty on the H{\sc i} mass.
+The spectra for the final high-confidence (SNR $>4$) sample are presented in Figure~\ref{fig:M0Spec}, alongside the moment-0 maps spanning $80 \times 80$~arcsec$^{2}$ integrated over the emission line (shown in blue in Figure~\ref{fig:M0Spec}).
 H{\sc i} properties of the sources are provided in Table~\ref{tab:sample}.

-We note that a SNR$>4$ at the position and redshift of a known galaxy means that the actual probability of the source being real is in fact higher than 4$\sigma$, as we are estimating the noise at random positions but the candidate itself is already known to have a coincident optical counterpart.
+We note that a SNR$>4$ at the position and redshift of a known galaxy means that the actual probability of the source being real is in fact higher than 4$\sigma$, as we are estimating the noise at random positions but the candidate itself is already known to have a coincident optical counterpart at the redshift of the H{\sc i} emission line.
 However, a danger when searching for emission-line galaxies by eye is the possibility of confirmation bias, i.e. knowledge of where a line should be may lead to the "detection" of more spurious sources.

 We therefore repeated the search for H{\sc i} emission at positions offset from the optical galaxy position by 50~arcmin, but at the same redshift.
 This resulted in 34 potential candidates.
 We carry out the same analysis of determining the integrated signal-to-noise ratio across the putative emission lines, but all were ruled out by the final cut requiring SNR$>4$ to be considered a significant detection.
 The fact that we find $\sim 20$ per cent fewer potential sources at the offset positions by the same search method used for optical spectroscopic redshift, supports the number of sources that we identify as robust candidates (i.e. 11 of our initial sample of 43 galaxies were retained).
 This check also accounts for any possible non-Gaussianity in the noise resulting in spurious positive detections, if the noise properties of the data cubes were skewed towards positive fluxes.
 Although we note that the noise across the spectral cubes has been shown to be consistent with being Gaussian, \citep{Heywood2024}.
 We are therefore confident that the 11 sources presented are highly likely to be real H{\sc i} detections.